 The materials and technology used to create these drivers are also very important.
 We have listed a bunch of options on our top list that have tractrix horn technology, cerametallic copper spun woofers and more.

-There are 4 main types of drivers in a high end audio device: tweeters, mid-range drivers, woofers and subwoofers .
+There are 4 main types of drivers in a high-end audio device: tweeters, mid-range bass drivers, woofers and subwoofers .
 In this section, our experts will dive into detail about the roles of each one.

 Tweeters, named after the high-pitched tweets from birds, are responsible for the high audio tones in your content.
-Floor standing speakers often have horn tweeters, like the hybrid tractrix horn tweeter, a cone tweeter, a dome tweeter or a magnetic tweeter.
+Tower speaker systems often have horn tweeters, like the hybrid tractrix horn tweeter, a cone tweeter, a dome tweeter or a magnetic tweeter.

 The build quality of reach is a little bit different as are their sound relay abilities.
-For Hi-Fi sound, a dome tweeter is the best.
+For Hi-Fi sound, a dome tweeter is the optimum choice.
 Their sound dispersion capabilities are ideal and are constructed out of robust materials.

 The mid-range drivers are there for the middle-of-the-spectrum sounds.
-This range is important because this is the frequency range in which humans hear the best.
+This range is important because this is the frequency response in which humans hear the most.
 It’s also where human speech falls in, so a floor standing speaker with dedicated mid-range drivers are recommended by our team.

-The woofer produces all the low audio notes on the frequency range, which is why having a good bass frequency response is imperative to enjoying heavy bass.
+The woofer produces all the low-end notes on the frequency range, which is why having a good bass frequency response is imperative to enjoying heavy bass.
 If you like your content punctuated with thumps and rumbles, then a decent woofer and subwoofer is what you need.

 Since the drivers are so important in floorstanding speakers, our experts have decided to go into more detail.
 The frequency range of tweeters fall between 2000 all the way up to 30,000 Hz.
 Cone tweeters are the more budget choice, but they are also much more fragile than dome tweeters and are prone to distortion.

-Horn tweeters and dome tweeters are the recommended options by our experts as they are the ones with the best build quality and capable of the best sound with no distortion.
-You can also have the choice of magnetic tweeters, but these options don’t do well in sensitivity and power handling for the price range.
+Horn tweeters and dome tweeters are the recommended options by our experts as they are the ones with the excellent build quality and capable of the best sound with no distortion.
+You can also have the choice of magnetic tweeters, but these options don’t do well in sensitivity and power handling for the price point.